In this article I show you how to turn your iPhone into a dumb phone, using a handful of simple apps and settings.

 Fortunately, you can tweak your current iPhone to dumb it down and transform it from a dopamine-driven-slot-machine, into something a bit more tepid.
 It’s a great way to temper your screen time without requiring a new (dumb)phone.

-An iPhone turned into a dumb phone with a few apps and settings Follow along with this article to dumb-down your iPhone.
+Follow along with this article to dumb-down your iPhone.

 This article will show you how to dumb down your iPhone, with tweaks like using a minimal homescreen launcher, choosing a plain wallpaper that hides your dock, enabling grayscale mode and disabling notifications.
 And of course, the final boss — deleting your apps.